markwragg/markwragg.github.io/drafts/AzCostTools.md

 ![Get-SubscriptionCost returns costs for a specified subscription and compares them to the previous month with sparkline charts that are 3 rows in height](/content/images/2024/Get-SubscriptionCost-ComparePrev.png)

-...

-To return a number of previous months, you can use the `-PreviousMonths` parameter.
+Per the screenshot above, there is again a table view returned by default, with cost, the previous month's cost and sparkline daily cost graphs for both.
+If you once again do `$Cost | Format-List` you'll see there's more properties available.
+These include the all of the same properties that were returned without using `-ComparePrev`, and then properties that represent the same data for the previous month (all prefixed with `Prev`), but where you get additional value by using this parameter is that you also get a `CostChange` property, which is the calculated difference between the previous month and current one, that change represented as a percentage, and then the cost change also broken down per day under a property named `DailyCostChange`.
+When I'm reporting costs I typically show the current cost for the month i'm reporting on, how much more of less that is than last month and that change as a percentage, which I think gives a very quick and easy to understand view of whether your costs are going up or down and by how much.
+Once again if you want the raw data for both months, using `-Raw` ensures these are included.

+If you want to look at costs for more than a single month, you could of course make several repeated calls to `Get-SubscriptionCost` with different billing periods, but it has a parameter that is more convenient.
+If you use `-PreviousMonths` it will return cost data for however many previous months your specify.
+There's a slight performance advantage to doing this if you're also using `-ComparePrevious` because the tool will know it already retrieved the previous months cost and will just reuse it.
 For example:

 ```powershell
 Get-SubscriptionCost -PreviousMonths 5 -ComparePrevious
 ```

-> In the above example we've also used `-ComparePrevious` so that for each month calculations are made comparing it to the previous month.
-This is optional.

 ![Get-SubscriptionCost returns current costs for all subscriptions in the current context and the previous 5 months of costs](/content/images/2024/Cost-MultipleSubscription-PrevMonths-ComparePrev.png)

-When using `-ComparePrevious` you can also specify `-ComparePreviousOffset`.
+The default behaviour of comparing your costs to the previous month might not be the right choice for you.
+If you work somewhere with specific patterns of work (as talked about earlier, development cycles of a fixed cadence or infrastructure that is ramped up seasonally) it might be more insightful to compare to the same month from the previous period (be that last quarter, or last year etc.).
+To modify which month is used for comparison when using `-ComparePrevious` you can specify `-ComparePreviousOffset`.
 This will compare each month of cost data returned to X month/s prior as specified.
-For example, if you wanted to compare costs for the last 6 months against the same 6 months from the year prior, you could execute:
+You can continue to combine this with the other parameters (for example the `-PreviousMonths` one) so for example, if you wanted to compare costs for the last 6 months against the same 6 months from the year prior, you could execute:

 ```powershell
 Get-SubscriptionCost -PreviousMonths 6 -ComparePrevious -ComparePreviousOffset 12
 ```
 ![Get-SubscriptionCost returns current costs for all subscriptions in the current context and the previous 6 months of cost, comparing each to the equivalent month 12 months prior](/content/images/2024/Cost-MultipleSubscription-PrevMonths-ComparePrev-Offset12.png)

-Other parameters available for `Get-SubscriptionCost` include:

-* `-BillingMonth` — Use to specify a specific month to retrieve costs (or as a starting point from when also retrieving previous months costs).
-* `-Raw` — Adds properties to the resultant object that include the raw cost data returned by `Get-AzConsumptionUsageDetail` in case you want to do further direct analysis/manipulation.

 ### Cost Analysis